MixedRealityLab/cardographer-platform/README.md

 ### Admins

-Note, the pre-configured emails will always automatically be assigned admin status.
+Note, the pre-configured emails (in `ADMIN_USERS`) will always automatically be assigned admin status.
 An admin can set/clear the admin status of other users.

 But note that being admin does to automatically give you "deck builder" and/or "publisher" status (see below).